rdeioris/LuaMachine/README.md

 Contrary to the other Unreal Engine 4 Lua plugins, this one does not try to expose the Unreal Engine 4 api, but completely hides it exposing to the user/scripter only the features the developer decided to include (via Blueprints or C++).

 Currently Windows 64bit, Mac, Linux 64bit (both Runtime and Editor), Android and iOS are supported.
+Minimal supported Engine version is 4.20.

 ## Discord Channel